content-left-bg.png

 Remaining allocation

 For a student who received a basic allocation, the remaining allocation is the basic allocation less the number of semesters of state education already provided to the student.
+This does not include semester/s of a state-delivered school kindergarten program.

 Legislation